Arts-of-coding/GHA_docker_image/README.md

 # GHA_docker_image
-github actions docker image for repos
+github actions docker image for repos (windows)

+For the direct ubuntu equivalents see this: https://github.com/beikeni/github-runner-dockerfile This repo was mainly based on the repo above.